nokia-eda/terraform-provider-core-v1/docs/data-sources/cluster_alarm_history.md

 field is optional, and may also be enriched with relevant information from this specific alarm instance.
 The complete alarm below contains an example.
-- `resource` (String) The name of the resource that this alarm is present on.
-- `severity` (String) Severity of the alarm
-- `source_group` (String) Indicates indicates the group of the resource that raised this alarm, e.g. interfaces.eda.nokia.com.
-- `source_kind` (String) Indicates the Kind of the resource that raised this alarm, e.g. InterfaceState.
-- `source_resource` (String) Indicates the the name of the resource that raised this alarm, e.g. spine-1-1-ethernet-1-1.
-- `suppressed` (Boolean) An indication if the alarm has been suppressed.
-- `suppressed_until` (String) Indicates the end time of the suppression.
-- `type` (String) A kind for the alarm, e.g. InterfaceDown